kubedb/cli/docs/concepts/catalog/mongodb.md

     image: "${KUBEDB_DOCKER_REGISTRY}/mongodb_exporter:v1.0.0"
   tools:
     image: "${KUBEDB_DOCKER_REGISTRY}/mongo-tools:3.6-v1"
+  podSecurityPolicies:
+    databasePolicyName: "mongodb-db"
+    snapshotterPolicyName: "mongodb-snapshot"
 ```

 ### metadata.name

-`metadata.name` is a required field that specify the name of the `MongoDBVersion` crd.
+`metadata.name` is a required field that specifies the name of the `MongoDBVersion` crd.
 You have to specify this name in `spec.version` field of [MongoDB](/docs/concepts/databases/mongodb.md) crd.

 We follow this convention for naming MongoDBVersion crd: